michaellee/old-michaelsoolee.com/_posts/2015-02-10-i-was-there.md

 Today, my son ate apple pieces off of a fork for the first time.
 My wife and I couldn't be prouder.
 He hasn't figured out the picking up food with his fork yet, but if you give him a fork with food on it, he'll guide it to his mouth for consumption.
 Awesome.

-Freelancing has its challenges but the reward of being able to say, "I was there." for many of my son's firsts outweights those challenges.
+Freelancing has its challenges but the reward of being able to say, "I was there." for many of my son's firsts outweighs those challenges.